kannanjayachandran/Full-Stack-Data-Science/03. Data Structures and Algorithms/Data Structures/Arrays/Readme.md

 <h1 align="center"> Arrays </h1>

 Arrays, as a fundamental data structure, consist of elements of the same type and stored in contiguous memory locations.
-The first element corresponds to the lowest address, and the last element to the highest address. `Cache locality` is a significant advantage of arrays, as it allows for faster access to elements due to less `cache misses`.
+The first element corresponds to the lowest address, and the last element to the highest address.
+[Cache locality](https://www.geeksforgeeks.org/locality-of-reference-and-cache-operation-in-cache-memory/) is a significant advantage of arrays, as it allows for faster access to elements due to less [cache misses](https://stackoverflow.com/questions/18559342/what-is-a-cache-hit-and-a-cache-miss-why-would-context-switching-cause-cache-mi).
 However, arrays have a fixed size, and inserting or deleting elements can be expensive due to shifting elements.

 In _python_ we have **Lists** that are superset of arrays.
 Lists can contain elements of different and are mutable.